opensensor.space

 From Traditional IoT to Cloud-Native

-Traditional IoT architectures typically rely on local hubs - a sensor device sending data via MQTT or HTTP to a central server (often running databases like InfluxDB or TimescaleDB).
-This works, but introduces complexity: multiple layers of infrastructure, potential data loss during outages, and scaling challenges as sensor networks grow.
+Traditional IoT relies on local hubs - sensors sending data via MQTT to central servers running databases like InfluxDB.
+This introduces complexity and potential data loss during outages.

-In early 2024, we built our first environmental monitoring station following the conventional approach - a Raspberry Pi Zero W with an Enviro+ sensor connected to an Intel NUC that served as a data hub.
-The NUC collected sensor data and stored it in a TimeScaleDB database.
-It worked, but it wasn't as elegant or efficient as it could be.
-If the hub disconnected for any reason - like a power outage - all the readings and measurements sent via MQTT from the sensors would be lost.
+In early 2024, we built our first environmental monitoring station - a Raspberry Pi Zero W with an Enviro+ sensor connected to an Intel NUC hub running TimeScaleDB.
+It worked, but when the hub disconnected, all readings sent via MQTT were lost.

-After a year of experimenting with cloud-native technologies, we had a realization: Why use extra energy and resources when the Raspberry Pi Zero W already has WiFi?
+After a year of experimenting, we had a realization: Why use extra energy and resources when the Raspberry Pi already has WiFi?

 opensensor.space cloud-native architecture diagram